FrankieFinancial/onboarding-widget/README.md

 - [x] Hide the progress bar
 - [x] Customize accepted country of residence
 - [x] Customize success page redirect url
+- [x] Customize font
+- [x] Customize all styles freely
+- [ ] Dispatch events on every step of the progress of the user to allow greater interaction between the host platform and the widget
 - [ ] Reduce file size by splitting it in multiple assets hosted by Frankie.
+- [ ] Customize success page content
+- [ ] Create public credentials that can be used directly by the frontend, with no backend required
 - [ ] Customize text throughout the widget
-- [ ] Customize font
-- [ ] Customize all styles freely
-- [ ] Customize success page content
 - [ ] Customize progress bar range, start value and end value
-- [ ] Dispatch events on every step of the progress of the user to allow greater interaction between the host platform and the widget
-- [ ] Create public credentials that can be used directly by the frontend, with no backend required

 ## All current options and their defaults